jeodn/jeodn.github.io/index.md

 ### **Audiovisual Team**
 **Every Nation** \
 Jun 2021 - Present \
 I've been doing this one for a while.
 I do audio visual work here.
-I've always had a passing interest in photography and videography which is combined with my love for tech in my activities here.
+I've always had a passing interest in photography and videography, which combines well with my love for tech in my activities here.

 ### **Youth In Policing Initiative**
 **Peel Regional Police** \